shumwaymark/sentinelcam/README.rst

 occupants and their vehicles will pass in front of that camera multiple times per day.

-  SentinelCam was conceived as a system providing real-time analysis of various camera events as they are occuring.
+  SentinelCam was conceived as a system providing real-time analysis of various camera events as they are occurring.
 Not a long-term video archival and retrieval engine.

   *Built to operate exclusively on low-voltage embedded devices like the Raspberry Pi*, there are a few assumptions baked-in to the design.
 One of these is that the primary data sinks are assumed to be something simple, like a permanently mounted SSD card over USB3.
-More exotic options, e.g. a high-capacity NAS system, are certainly available.
+More exotic options, such aa high-capacity NAS systems, are certainly available.
 Just not assumed.

   Jeff's Librarian simply uses Unix utilities to periodically keep a central storage hub updated.
   A great idea.
 If desired, the SentinelCam data sinks could simply be hosted on a larger high-capacity